SaraPetre/u08_caprover_gitlab/README - kopia.md

 ![steg1](https://gitlab.com/SaraPetre/u08_caprover_gitlab/-/raw/master/images/api.PNG)

-- Move your downloaded RC-file into your file-directory(path/to/your/directory) 'chasacademy-petre-openrc.sh' (example of file name)
+- Move your downloaded RC-file into your file-directory

 # VScode
--open VScode in your path/to/your/directory with the above files.
+-open VScode in your directory with the above files.
 - open your config.json-file and add your personal Domain, new password, email and caproverName.

 ![steg1](https://gitlab.com/SaraPetre/u08_caprover_gitlab/-/raw/master/images/config.PNG)